kyagie/laravel-auditing-filesystem/README.md

 This package can be tested with phpunit.
 You need to run `composer install` (With dev dependencies).

-By default, you will only be able to run `vendor/bin/phpunit --testsuite local`.
+By default, you will only be able to run `./vendor/bin/phpunit --testsuite local`.

 If you want to test with remote disks, you need to install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) beforehand.

-You need to run `docker-compose up -d` which will start a local s3 [minio](https://min.io/) instance which will allow testing remote disks.
+You need to run `docker compose up -d` which will start a local s3 [minio](https://min.io/) instance which will allow testing remote disks.

-You can now run `vendor/bin/phpunit` or `vendor/bin/phpunit --testsuite remote`
+You can now run `./vendor/bin/phpunit` or `./vendor/bin/phpunit --testsuite remote`